 The Latin Mass wedding Mass (one of many votive Masses) is called Missa pro sponso et sponsa, or the Mass for the Groom and Bride.
 It is optional, and preceded by the Rite of Marriage.

-The text below is from the 1962 Missale Romanum.
-1 Due to different translations and edits over time, there may be slight variations in the Nuptial Blessing in different missals.
+The Latin text below is from the 1920 Missale Romanum, 1 and the English text is from the 1806 Roman Missal for the Use of the Laity.
+2 Due to different translations and edits over time, there may be slight variations in the Nuptial Blessing in different missals.